 The biggest benefits in choosing to get a college degree are the accountability, and the networking.

 You’re more likely to show up for lessons when you’ve paid a very large sum of money for them.
+You’re more likely to push yourself to make better art when you’re being graded on it.
 You’ll also be surrounded by other aspiring artists - you’ll be able to share tips and tricks you’ve learned, and push each other to do better.

 Some countries like the USA are more likely to grant visas to visitors who have degrees.
 If it's your dream to live in a specific country, check into whether a degree could help that happen for you.

-Learning all of this on your own requires a lot of self-discipline and persistence, and that’s pretty much what it comes down to.
+Learning all of these skills on your own requires a lot of self-discipline and persistence.

-If you think you’ll be able to cultivate enough discipline, go for the non-degree route.
+If you think you’ll be able to cultivate enough discipline, you can teach yourself everything you need.

-With this in mind, I would encourage everybody to try a single year of learning by themselves - give it your best shot.
-If at the end of that year you still feel you need the degree, then at least you are going in much more informed.
+I would encourage everybody to try a single year of learning by themselves - give it your best shot.
+If at the end of that year you still feel you need the degree, then at least you are going in much more informed about studying art.

 I should also mention, there are certain fields of art that will prefer you have a degree, such as medical illustration.
 But the entertainment industry doesn’t care either way, it’s all about skills and portfolio.